Machine Learning Based Mesh Movement for Non-Hydrostatic Tsunami Simulation: Universal Mesh Movement Network (UM2N)

 Fig.\,\ref{fig:UM2N_PDEsolver} shows the UM2N-based PDE solver framework, which consists of UM2N itself (Fig.\,\ref{fig:UM2N_PDEsolver}\,(a)) which is incorporated in the DG-FE based Non-Hydrostatic solver loop (Fig.\,\ref{fig:UM2N_PDEsolver}\,(b)).
 The network of UM2N is trained exclusively on the values of the monitor function, which can be computed relatively efficiently from the PDE solution.
 The desired movement of mesh nodes is determined by solving the Monge–Amp\`{e}re equation for each monitor function, which is derived from randomly generated PDE solutions.
 Following the training process, the model can be deployed using only the monitor values as input, thereby functioning independently of the specific PDE being solved.

 In Fig.\,\ref{fig:UM2N_PDE_iteration}, a schematic diagram further illustrates the solution process of one timestep within the UM2N based PDE solver pipeline.
 At timestep $t^{(i)}$, one general iteration starts from the adapted mesh $\mathcal{H}_{a}^{(i-1)}$ together with the solution fields solved for in the last time step, including both the free surface elevation and velocity components.
 These fields are used as input for the DG-FE solver implemented by Thetis \citep{Thetis}, which solves the non-hydrostatic governing equations on $\mathcal{H}_{a}^{(i-1)}$ and produces the updated discrete solutons $\langle\hat{\eta}^{(i)}$, $\hat{\mathbf{u}}^{(i)} \rangle$.
 A Hessian based monitor function is then computed from the target variable (typically the free surface elevation, see Sect.\,\ref{monitor_value}).
 The values of the monitor function are further interpolated from the current adapted mesh back onto the original mesh $\mathcal{H}^{(0)}$.
 The original mesh together with the monitor values $m^{(i)}$ are then fed into UM2N, which predicts the mesh deformation and generates a new adapted mesh $\mathcal{H}_{a}^{(i)}$.
-Since the newly computed solution fields remain defined on the adapted mesh $\mathcal{H}_{a}^{(i-1)}$, all estimated variables, including the free surface elevation and velocity components, are interpolated onto $\mathcal{H}_{a}^{(i)}$, yielding the transferred solutions $\langle\hat{\eta}_{I}^{(i)}, \hat{\mathbf{u}}_{I}^{(i)}\rangle$.
+Since the newly computed solution fields remain defined on the adapted mesh $\mathcal{H}_{a}^{(i-1)}$, all estimated variables, including the free surface elevation and velocity components, are transferred onto $\mathcal{H}_{a}^{(i)}$ via cross-mesh projection in Thetis/Firedrake, which employs a conservative Galerkin projection based on supermesh construction~\citep{Farrell2009, Farrell2011}, preserving the global integral of the projected fields to machine precision.
+This yields the transferred solutions $\langle\hat{\eta}_{I}^{(i)}, \hat{\mathbf{u}}_{I}^{(i)}\rangle$.
 Finally, the updated mesh-solution pair $\langle\mathcal{H}_{a}^{(i)}, \hat{\eta}_{I}^{(i)}, \hat{\mathbf{u}}_{I}^{(i)}\rangle$ is passed to the DG-FE solver for the nest timestep $t^{(i+1)}$, completing one iteration.
 The initial timestep at $t^{(0)}$ differs only in that the computation starts from the original mesh $\mathcal{H}^{(0)}$ with interpolated initial conditions, rather than from an adapted mesh and the interpolated solutions inherited from a previous timestep. (follow upper blue and green background panels in Fig.\,\ref{fig:UM2N_PDE_iteration}.)